bruneltech/website/README.md

 # Techsoc Website

-The website for the society.
+The (WIP) website for the society.
 Gatsby.js is used for the frontend and Wordpress is used for the backend.

 How future committees approach deployment of this website and other society-affiliated ones is up to them.
 Be warned, dedicated infra isn't cheap but we're